Skip to content

 Use Foldergram like a local app:

-• use a strong shared password if you expose it on a homelab or LAN
+• use strong, different admin and viewer passwords if you expose it on a homelab or LAN

 • keep it on loopback unless you know exactly how you are proxying and protecting it